 It’s an opportunity

-I’ve had a number of instances where my seriously unhappy face has walked away delighted.
+I’ve had several instances where my seriously unhappy face has walked away delighted.
 And you can bet I shared the experience.

 The difficult moments are an opportunity to turn someone who could potentially bad mouth your business (whether they are entitled to or not) into someone who champions your brand to all and sundry.